XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 ### {{n.next()}}.
 Sign the Transaction Instructions

-Use the [sign() method](rippleapi-reference.html#sign) to sign the transaction string with RippleAPI.
-If you constructed the transaction manually, as in this example, you must convert it from JSON to string first.
+Use the [sign() method](rippleapi-reference.html#sign) to sign the transaction with RippleAPI.
+The first argument is a string version of the JSON transaction to sign.

 ```js
 // Continuing from the previous step...